sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-08-Abstract-Classes.md

 Title: Abstract Classes
 ---

-* TOC
-{:toc}

 # Abstract Classes
+{: .no_toc }

 You can think of Abstract classes as something of a half-way point between parent classes like `Clock` in the last module and an `interface`.
 An abstract class *is* a parent-class, and like a class it can have real data, method implementations, constructors, etc. However, it also allows us to define method abstractions like an `interface`; that is, we can define method signatures without implementing them like we do in a Java `interface`.
+In this module, we will explore creating and extending an `abstract` class.

+---

+## Contents
+{: .no_toc }

+* TOC
+{:toc}

+---

 ## Example problem